 Eric Carle has his own website that I encourage you to visit.
 He even has a special portion where he shares videos of how he creates his pictures.

-Go Visit Eric Carle’s Blog for newest info
+Go Visit Eric Carle’s Blog

 This post contains affiliate links